 All my Grafana dashboards are managed through IaC, no manual clicking around.
 Dashboards are defined in code and deployed automatically, so everything stays consistent and reproducible.
 I use cAdvisor for containers

 Like any homelab, mine is a constant work-in-progress.
 I'm always trying new tools, breaking things, fixing them (sometimes), and learning along the way.
-There's plenty running in the background - Reloader for auto-restarting pods on config changes, MySQL, Redis, and probably a few containers I forgot about.
+There's plenty running in the background..